dkallen78/ESP32-CYD-for-beginners/example-programs/01-hello-world/BB_SPI_LED/02/README.md

 <img src="../assets/img/cyd-hello-world-centered-bb.jpg" alt="CYD Hello World program with the text horizontally centered">

-If you're feeling adventurous you could set all of that up programatically so that the computer does the math for you.
+If you're feeling adventurous you could set all of that up programatically so that the computer does the math for you, but there are some parts of the code that would have to be restructured to pull it off.

 If we want to center the text vertically, we have to do similar math.
 Our font is 16 pixels high and only takes up one line.
 The middle of the y axis on the CYD is 120 pixels.
 Offset that position by half of our pixel height to get our vertical center point.
 120 - 8 = 112